odysseyhack/odysseyhack.github.io/scoreboard.md

 # 10 out 10 qualifies for a GRILL session

 Not on the scoreboard?
 Let the Better Code Hub team know on Slack, Mobilize.
+Kuddos to GitHub for the voucher for private repos!

 | Team  | Score   | Team  | Score  |